Relintai/pandemonium_engine_docs/03_usage/04_ui/control_node_tutorials/01_bbcode_in_richtextlabel.md

 `RichTextLabel` allows the display of complex text markup in a Control.
 It has a built-in API for generating the markup, but can also parse a BBCode.

-Note that the BBCode tags can also be used, to some extent, in the `XML source of the class reference ( doc_updating_the_class_reference )`.

 ## Using BBCode